adag1oeth/adamzasada/README.md

 ## 📖 What’s This?

-This is Adam’s personal website and digital business card, featuring:
+This is my personal website and digital business card.
+Here you’ll find:

-- Professional bio and background
+- My professional bio and background
 - Project showcase and work samples
-- Contact information and social links
+- Contact info and social links
 - Clean, modern design — fully responsive and optimized for all devices

 ## ✉️ Contact